Levitanus/rea-rs/README.md

 - top-level functionality: I'm not sure, that at least a half of little reaper functions is wrapped.
 Like all windowing and theming stuff.
 - GUI.
 As well as with `reapy`, GUI is an issue.
-In the long perspective, I feel that [egui](https://github.com/emilk/egui) backend in the `Win32` and `Swell` should be made.
-But at the moment, possibly, any backend of `egui` will suit.
+I've started `reaper-imgui` crate, that makes possible to use ReaImGui extension from rust.
+But it waits for being properly wrapped by `rea-rs`.
 - Thread-safety.
 It's important to know, that almost nothing of [Reaper](https://levitanus.github.io/rea-rs-doc/rea_rs/reaper/struct.Reaper.html) should left the main thread.
 There are some functions, that are designed for audio thread, and some, that are safe to execute from any thread.